alik604/cyber-security/README.md

       + SPX 500 - pointing out oddities from the past
         + Some argue the stock market is a random signel, which tends to have a positive trent in the *long run*.
 So, I tried Anomaly Detection on it
 * Utilities
-  * Dos script
+  * [Rainbow Table of several Hashing Algorithms](https://github.com/alik604/cyber-security/tree/master/Utilities/Rainbow-table-of-serval-hashing-algorithms) - A simple hash lookup table
+  * [Bandwidth Hog](https://github.com/alik604/cyber-security/tree/master/Utilities/bandwidth-hog) - Download a file many times, but do not save the data.
+Useful for stressing out a network... possibly your own
   * File (de)Encrption - boilerplate code for my latter use
+  * unExpectedProcessChecker - outputs the mutually exclusive set of processes, given set A, which is hardcoded, and set B, which is from the windows environment being run on
   * Simple keylogger
-  * unExpectedProcessChecker - outputs the mutually exclusive set of processes, given set A, which is hardcoded, and set B, which is from the windows environment being run on
+  * Dos script

 ## Related projects
 1. [CMPT 318: Cyber Security](https://github.com/alik604/Classes/tree/master/CMPT318)